-There are thousands of undocumented kids in Greece, like Giannis Antetokounmpo who, along with his brothers, was effectively stateless for the first 18 years of his life, having no documents from either Nigeria or Greece since his parents had entered the country illegally.
+There are thousands of undocumented kids in Greece like Giannis Antetokounmpo, who along with his brothers, was effectively stateless for the first eighteen years of his life, having no documents from either Nigeria or Greece since his parents had entered the country illegally.

-Antetokounmpo, who was born and raised in Sepolia, Athens was given Greek citizenship only after he was drafted into the NBA in 2013.
-Just this week, his mother Veronika and his brother Alexandros, also born in Greece, officially were given the same privilege.
+Antetokounmpo, who was born and raised in Sepolia, Athens was granted Greek citizenship only after he was drafted into the NBA in 2013.
+Just last year, his mother Veronika and his brother Alexandros, also born in Greece, were officially given the same privilege.

 The Greek government at the time realized the marketing potential that Giannis’ talent would bring to Greece, and therefore gave him the papers that would enable him to travel to the US and pursue his dream.

 He, however, was among the exceptions.
 Tens of thousands of other men and women who have been born in Greece are not so lucky.
 Success on the international stage seems to be a rare way of obtaining Greek citizenship or official documents.

 But being drafted by the NBA should not be a prerequisite for any young person in order to obtain what is obvious for many—the citizenship of the country where he or she was born.

 For an individual without official documents, life can be really tough.
 The simplest daily task requires a Herculean effort to be completed.
 Finding a job, sending your children to school, accessing health care services, or even renting a house are things that most often are impossible.
 The psychological impact of having your birth country reject you and classify you as an undocumented immigrant is likewise problematic.

 The example of Giannis Antetokounmpo and his brothers is striking.
 All they had was a paper from school with their name and a simple word next to the field of nationality: ”allodapos,” a Greek for ”foreigner.”
 They had neither a passport nor an ID card.